Constitution & By-Laws

 SECTION I. AUTHORITY

-and bear equal responsibility for its civil affairs, have the full power of
+Company and bear equal responsibility for its civil affairs, have the full

-Commerce, and to do all other acts and things in its own interest which an
+establish commerce, and to do all other acts and things in its own interest

 SECTION II.
 MISSION

-Constitutional Liberty by re-enacting their struggle in a manner that is
+re-enacting their struggle in a manner which is authentic, professional, safe,

 SECTION III.
 NAME

-Whereas, a militia company named the Lexington Rifles was raised and established by Capt.
-John Hunt Morgan at Lexington, Kentucky in 1857, and was later designated as Company A of the Lexington Battalion in the 1st Regiment, Kentucky State Guard, and
+Whereas, a militia company named the Lexington Rifles was raised and established by Captain John Hunt Morgan at Lexington, Kentucky in 1857, and was later designated as Company A of the Lexington Battalion in the First Regiment of the Kentucky State Guard, and

-Whereas, the Lexington Rifles was mustered as Morgan’s Company into military service for the Confederate States by Maj.
-William Preston Johnston at Woodsonville, Kentucky on 27 October 1861, and was later designated as Company A of Morgan’s Cavalry Squadron in the Army of Central Kentucky, and
+Whereas, the Lexington Rifles was mustered as Morgan’s Company into military service for the Confederate States by Major William Preston Johnston at Woodsonville, Kentucky on the twenty-seventh day of October 1861, and was later designated as Company A of Morgan’s Cavalry Squadron in the Army of Central Kentucky, and

-Whereas, after having gained renown under the sobriquet of "Morgan's Raiders", Morgan’s Squadron became the nucleus for formation of the 2nd Kentucky Cavalry upon organization of that regiment by Col. John Hunt Morgan at Chattanooga, Tennessee in June 1862, and
+Whereas, after having gained renown under the sobriquet of "Morgan's Raiders", Morgan’s Squadron became the nucleus for formation of the Second Kentucky Cavalry upon organization of that regiment by Colonel John Hunt Morgan at Chattanooga, Tennessee in June 1862, and

 and that it may also be referred to as

 SECTION IV.
 MOTTO

-Whereas, the book "History of Morgan's Cavalry”, that was written by Duke and first published in 1867, is recognized as being an authoritative and historically reliable account of the subject, and
+Whereas, the book "History of Morgan's Cavalry", which was written by Duke and first published in 1867, is recognized as being an authoritative and historically reliable account of the subject, and

-Whereas, Chapter V of Duke’s book refers to the motto – "Our Laws, the Commands of Our Captain” – that was prominently displayed at the entrance to the Lexington Rifles Armory, located at Main and Upper Streets in Lexington, Kentucky,
+Whereas, the fifth chapter of Duke’s book bears reference to the motto – "Our Laws, the Commands of Our Captain – which was prominently displayed at the entrance to the Lexington Rifles Armory at Main and Upper Streets in Lexington, Kentucky,

 Now, Therefore, Be It Resolved, by the good people of this organization, that those words and that sentiment shall be retained as the official motto of this Company.